rreyy9/hexcolony/Documents/Bee Colony Expansion - Resource & Bee System Design.md

    - **Recommendation:** Option A for MVP, upgrade to B post-launch

 3. **Tutorial/Onboarding:**
-   - Should there be tooltips guiding first clicks?
+   - Should there be tooltips guiding first worker spawn?
-   - "Click the Hive to gather Wax!" on first load?
+   - "Click to choose where your worker will gather resources!" prompt?
-   - **Recommendation:** Single tooltip on game start, disappears after first click
+   - **Recommendation:** Single tooltip on first spawn, disappears after placement

 4. **Resource Cap:**
    - Should Wax/Nectar have maximum values (999? unlimited?)